flanksource/docs/mission-control/docs/integrations/flux/playbooks.md

 Mission control enhances a [flux](https://fluxcd.io/flux) deployment with:

 1. An Argo style graph between Flux resources and the objects they create
-2. A playbook libary that includes a GUI for both day 2 operations with `flux` cli and a Git
+2. A playbook library that includes a GUI for both day 2 operations with `flux` cli and a GitOps Approach
 3. Health checks on all flux resources based on `status.conditions`
-4. Alert silencing based on Flux hierachy - i.e. Silence all alerts for objects created by this Kustomization/HelmChart
+4. Alert silencing based on Flux hierarchy - that is, silence all alerts for objects created by a `Kustomization` or `HelmRlease`

-## Playbooks

 The following playbooks work by calling the `flux` CLI directly